thekernelcompany/KernelBench/MODAL_TRITON_USAGE.md

 # 🚀 Modal Triton Automation - Usage Guide

-This document explains how to use the Modal-based automation for running Triton kernel evaluations on cloud GPUs.
+This document explains how to use the Modal-based automation for running Triton kernel evaluations on cloud GPUs, including **forward and backward pass testing**.

 ## 📋 Prerequisites